 - Flakiness: the number of faulty or broken tests that produced not relevant feedback.
 These metrics allow detecting problems in testing, Quality Assurance, and Quality Control, and avoid inefficient work in the future.

 - Time to Fix: measuring how much time the team takes to notice and fix a broken feature.
 These metrics show the efficiency of code analysis, testing, and fixing.

 - Escaped defects: the number of technical issues that went unnoticed by a QA and the testing team and the time taken to fix those post-deployment errors.

 - NPS: (a Net Promoter Score) allows measuring customer satisfaction from using the product.
 Users’ feedback provides clear insights into the product’s quality, performance, intuitive interface, and usability.

 Using these main QA metrics provides QA testers, QC team members, testing specialists, product owners, and project managers with a clear understanding of the team’s accomplishments, and remaining problematic areas.

 The closure of the testing process is a process when testers make conclusions, based on the results.
 The team conducts meetups, analyzes metrics, user feedback, and performance.

 Here, testing metrics are also the most important artifact of the process.
-Testers need to track the number of fixed defects, escaped bugs, completed test.
+Testers need to track the number of fixed defects, escaped bugs, completed tests.
 While conducting the closure, teams identify new opportunities and activities.